Dr. Prisca Dr. Prisca Kizito is a GEC-sponsored EM physician and an assistant lecturer at…

 Looking into the future, JB is very hopeful.
 He says, “We have seen considerable progress from where we started to where we are now.
 We want to scale up our training to support everyone involved in emergency care.”

 GEC has made significant strides since 2017, starting with diplomas to now having EM accredited at higher levels of training.
 This is a significant achievement in providing lifesaving care for vulnerable communities in Uganda, and we invite you to support this cause.
-You can do so by donating towards our Spring Care campaign and help us train emergency care professionals to save lives.
+You can do so by donating to help us train emergency care professionals to save lives.
 Click HERE to donate and remember to tell a friend to tell a friend!